coderefinery/git-intro/_episodes/04-staging-area.md

 objectives:
   - "Try to demystify the Git staging area."
 keypoints:
-  - "The staging are helps us to create well-defined commits."
+  - "The staging area helps us to create well-defined commits."
 ---

 ## States of a file.